gwleuverink/bundle/docs/advanced-usage.md

 <x-import module="~/immediately-invoked" />
 ```

 This can be used in a variety of creative ways.
-For example for swapping out Laravel's default `bootstrap.js` to a need-only approach.
+For example for swapping out Laravel's default `bootstrap.js` for an approach where you only pull in a configured library when you need it.

 ```javascript
 import axios from "axios";